sircodesalotOfTheRound/Verba/README.md

 }
 ```

+As you can see, `Aspects` define three virtual functions, `on_enter` (called before the function executed), `on_exit` (called before the function exits), and `on_exception` (called when an exception is thrown).
+These functions can be used to provide a reusable execution context container for a given function.

 ### Templates:
 Templates are modifiable text blocks inspired by Asp.net MVC Razor.
 Whereas razor only works on dedicated razor HTML markup files, templates can be used anywhere: